 ‘A penny saved is a penny earned’ is an adage you will hear so often that its sheer repetition will make you believe it to be true.
 But is it really true?
 Sure, money not spent right now is sitting to be spent on something else later.
 Economics defines this as opportunity cost.
 But in this article, I am going to argue against ‘thrifty saving’ as a way to ‘grow your money’ or to ‘get and live rich’.
 Continue reading Why thrifty saving is not the same as investing

-Baijnath, a small town in Uttrakhand has a complex of 18 temples of Lord Siva and other Gods.
-The temples may have been built by the Katyuri rulers during the time they ruled this part of the kingdom.
-The temples are extremely beautiful and are a sight to behold.
+Baijnath, a small town in Uttarakhand, has a complex of 18 temples of Lord Shiva and other deities.
+The temples are credited to the Katyuri rulers who ruled this part of India at the time to which the temples have been dated.

 From our expenses Account, we know how much money we spend/need every month.
 We also know where we stand today in terms of wealth, from calculating our Net worth.
 The next step is to know where we need to go

 What are your short term and long term Financial Goals?

 Money is only a means to get somewhere.
 Instead of simply saving money for the sake of it, we need to clearly define goals against which want to save money for.